sovaa/sovaa.github.io/_posts/2016-6-21-chat-spam-classifier-part-2.md

 ## Offline training

-The classifier is an [ensemble of many classifiers](https://en.wikipedia.org/wiki/Ensemble_learning), who's output is used as input to a single [blender](http://www.chioka.in/stacking-blending-and-stacked-generalization/).
+The classifier is an [ensemble of many classifiers](https://en.wikipedia.org/wiki/Ensemble_learning), who's output is the input to a single [blender](http://www.chioka.in/stacking-blending-and-stacked-generalization/).
 Blending is also called `stacking` of `stacked generalization` in some literature.
 The blender is a simple logistic regression algorithm that will form the final prediction.
-[Scikit-learn](http://scikit-learn.org/stable/) is used for most of the algorithms, as well as [TensorFlow](https://www.tensorflow.org/) and [XGBoost](https://github.com/dmlc/xgboost).
+Most algorithms used comes from [Scikit-learn](http://scikit-learn.org/stable/), but [TensorFlow](https://www.tensorflow.org/) and [XGBoost](https://github.com/dmlc/xgboost) are also used.

 First we need to preprocess the data to get numerical values we can operate on.
 Here we're using a short pipeline consisting of a [stemmer](https://en.wikipedia.org/wiki/Stemming), [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) [vectorizer](https://en.wikipedia.org/wiki/Vector_space_model) and a dense transformer.
 Since some of the classifiers don't work on [sparse data](https://en.wikipedia.org/wiki/Sparse_matrix) we want dense data: